mahya-ehs/Android-Kotlin-Mini-Projects/A1/README.md

 # About Cats - Android App

-This is my vert first Android project using Jetpack Compose.
+This is my very first Android project using Jetpack Compose.
 It showcases information about different cat breeds, including their names, descriptions, and images.

 <img src="demo.png" width="250" height="500">